AshleighCodes/crowdfunding_back_end/README.md

 }
 ```
 5. Select `Send`, and it will now return your recently created user details.
+**NOTE:** Once you have selected `Send` and can see your new user account created in Insomnia, you also will have the option to create a `PUT` request to update any details that you may have missed by accident.
+For example, first and last name, email address etc.
 ####  CREATE NEW USER - Live Demonstration
 ![CREATE NEW USER - Deployed Heroku](./README_img/Screenshot_CreateNewUser.gif)
 ####  CREATE NEW PROJECT - How To